funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     will output a dotted line, where each dot (:code:`.`) represent one test result or input which was skipped because it was previously tested.

-Want to use PyFunceble under a supporter CI infrastructure/network?
+Want to use PyFunceble under a supported CI infrastructure/network?
 This argument is suited for your needs!

 :code:`--ci-branch`
 """""""""""""""""""

-    Switch the branch name where we are going to push the temporary results.
+    Sets our git working branch.
+This is the branch from where we are supposed to store the tests (excepts the final results).

     **Default value:** :code:`master`